rowyio/rowy/README.md

 - Multiple views for the same collection
 - Bulk import or export data - csv, json

+### Supercharge your database with cloud functions and ready made extension

+- Effortlessly build cloud functions on field level triggers right in the browser
+    -  Use any NPM modules or APIs
+- Connect to your favourite tool with pre-built extensions or create your own
+    - SendGrid, Algolia, Twilio, Bigquery and more

 ### Rich and flexible data fields

 - [30+ fields supported](https://docs.rowy.io/field-types/supported-fields)
     - Basic types: Short Text, Long Text, Email, Phone, URL…
     - Custom UI pickers: Date, Checkbox, Single Select, Multi Select…
     - Uploaders: Image, File
     - Rich Editors: JSON, Code, Rich Text (HTML)
  - Data validation, default values, required fields
 - Action field: Clickable trigger for any Cloud Function
-- Derivative field: Populate a cell with value derived from your database,
-  npm modules, api calls - called on field level triggers
 - Aggregate field: Populate cell with value aggregated from the row’s sub-table
+- Connect Table: Get snapshot of data from another data table using Algolia
+- Connect Service: Get data from any HTTP endpoint

 ### Collaborate with your team